-Electricity generation under the New Electricity Framework is now subject to licensing and is carried out in a competitive environment.
+Electricity generation is subject to licensing and is carried out in a competitive environment.
 Electricity generation is divided into two regimes: an ordinary regime and a special regime.
-The special regime relates to the generation of electricity from endogenous and other renewable sources (except large hydropower plants).
-Special regime generation is subject to different licensing requirements and benefits from special tariffs.
+The special regime relates to the generation of electricity from endogenous and other renewable sources (except hydropower plants with large generation capacity).
+Special regime generation is subject to different licensing requirements and, in general, benefit from a feed-in tariff system.
 A last resort supplier, currently EDP Serviço Universal, S.A. ("EDP Serviço Universal"), is obliged to purchase electricity generated under the Portuguese special regime.
 The ordinary regime covers all other sources, including large hydropower plants.

-Decree-Law no. 141/2010, of 29 December 2010, which transposes Directive 2009/33/ CE of the European Parliament and of the Council, of 23 April 2009, established that, as an indicative objective, the use of renewable energy sources must constitute at least 31 per cent. of end-use electricity consumption by 2020.
+Decree-Law no. 141/2010, of 29 December 2010, which transposes Directive 2009/33/CE of the European Parliament and of the Council, of 23 April 2009, established that, as an indicative objective, the use of renewable energy sources must constitute at least 31 per cent. of end-use electricity consumption by 2020.